azer/indev/README.md

 ## Usage

-Create a new "Devfile" *(or Devfile.js, Devfile.coffee)* in your project directory.
-You can code Devfiles in **either JavaScript or CoffeeScript**.
+Create a new [Devfile](https://github.com/azer/indev/blob/master/lib/look-up.js) in your project directory, and code your tasks in either *JavaScript* or *CoffeeScript*.

-ShellJS injected by default.
+[ShellJS](https://github.com/arturadib/shelljs) is [available in Devfiles](https://github.com/azer/indev/blob/master/lib/context.js#L30) globally.
 No need to require anything to start.

 ### Defining Tasks